LayeredStudio/quick-login/readme.txt

   * On WooCommerce pages: My account, Login, Register and Checkout
   * On page or article comments section
   * Embed in any page with `[quick-login]` shortcode
+* Link / Unlink providers from profile page (WordPress and WooCommerce)

 == Frequently Asked Questions ==